 We encourage you to work with your lawyer, accountant or financial advisor as you consider these options.
 Our staff is experienced in the use of these giving vehicles and is eager to work with you and your advisor in this process.

-To learn more about our Legacy Society contact Stephanie Gassen, Director of Philanthropy at 785-272-4804 or gassen@topekacommunityfoundation.org
+To learn more about our Legacy Society contact Marsha Pope, President, at 785-272-4804 or pope@topekacommunityfoundation.org

 “It is very important to us to support the education of young people in underrepresented communities long after we’re gone.
 That education is vital to the future health of this community.
 We’re excited to imagine what that will look like–and believe that working through the Topeka Community Foundation is the best way to see this vision through.”